jlynch2195/auto_selfcal_cluster/README.md

 If your image is already decent quality around your source location, it will not dramatically change the flux values and RMS levels you'll report, though it may visually improve the image.
 However, if you have a wonky SED, it's worth trying out.

-## How auto_selfcal works and why my scripts use it impractically:
+## How auto_selfcal works and why my scripts use it impractically
 Patrick Sheehan's auto_selfcal (https://github.com/psheehan/auto_selfcal) solves for a range of calibration solutions using different solution intervals and applies the best-fit ones to the measurement set.
 It then creates a final image for you using the self-cal measurement set.
 It has capability to do a multi-frequency .ms for an SED but it would realistically require running in parallel using mpicasa, which I have found to error on both Talapas and NRAO.
 Also, you'll miss out on getting split-band images if you self-cal the entire SED unless you then apply the calibrations to create the _final.ms and then re-image the _final.ms yourself.
 That is probably a good thing to work out at some point, but it seemed like extra steps.

 Here's the workaround that I've adapted: split your .ms into the half-bands and then submit separate batch jobs for each.
 This in theory solves two issues: a) you get automatic split-band final images from the auto_selfcal script without having to re-image from the _final.ms and b) you can submit several of these split-band auto_selfcal jobs at the same time, effectively running an entire SED worth in 8-12 parallel jobs.